 Calcipotriene is a form of vitamin D. It works by decreasing the rate of skin cell reproduction.

-Betamethasone and calcipotriene may also be used for other purposes not listed in this medication guide.
+Taclonex Scalp may also be used for purposes not listed in this medication guide.

 liver or kidney disease;